Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/288_Unique_Word_Abbreviation.md

 EX:
 ```
 1) [“dog”]; isUnique(“dig”);
-//False, because “dig” has the same abbreviation with “dog" and “dog” is already in the dictionary.
-It’s not unique.
+// False, because “dig” has the same abbreviation with “dog" and “dog” is already in the dictionary.
+// It’s not unique.

 2) [“dog”, “dog"]; isUnique(“dog”);
-//True, because “dog” is the only word that has “d1g” abbreviation.
+// True, because “dog” is the only word that has “d1g” abbreviation.

 3) [“dog”, “dig”]; isUnique(“dog”);
-//False, because if we have more than one word match to the same abbreviation, this abbreviation will never be unique.
+// False, because if we have more than one word match to the same abbreviation,
+// this abbreviation will never be unique.
 ```

 # Solution